Childcare and Tuition Savings Through the Employee Discount Program

 Knowledge, Skills, and Abilities

-Ability to interpret testing results and psychological factors relating to an inmate's status.
+Skill in interpreting testing results and psychological factors relating to an offender's status

-Ability to synthesize data with acquired knowledge of complexion of correctional programs and unique aspects of the various prison units, and makes decisions essential to the inmate classification process.
+Skill in synthesizing data with acquired knowledge of complexity of correctional programs and unique aspects of the various prison units, and make decisions essential to the offender classification process

 Minimum Education and Experience

-Bachelor's degree in a human services or criminal justice field and four years of experience in correctional programs management work; or an equivalent combination of education and experience.
+Bachelor's degree from an appropriately accredited institution and two years of supervisory or management level experience in correctional programs; or an equivalent combination of education and experience.

 Necessary Special Requirements